Poon Yiu Cheuk: Sham Shui Po

 Poon left South China to join Sham Shui Po during the summer of 2011.
 He was the most experienced local player at the club and was appointed as the club captain.
 Besides, he also coached Sham Shui Po U-19 when he joined the club.

 Pegasus

 Poon joined Pegasus during the winter transfer window.
 He also became the assistant coach at the club.

+Poon retired from professional football after the end of the 2011–12 season.

+International career

+On 19 November 1998, Poon made his international debut for Hong Kong in a friendly match against Vietnam.

+Having 62 international caps in total, Poon is one of the most capped players in the Hong Kong national football team.